emberjs/ember-test-helpers/API.md

   setupRenderingTest(hooks);

   test('does something awesome', function(assert) {
-const deprecations = getDeprecations() // => returns deprecations which have occured so far in this test });
+const deprecations = getDeprecations() // => returns deprecations which have occurred so far in this test });
 });
 ```